Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/15-Installation.md

 Afterwards you are ready to start the ModuleStudio executable.

-ModuleStudio 0.7.0 and later requires Java 8, but includes it already.
+ModuleStudio requires Java 8, but includes it already.
 So it should start also if you have an older version or no Java installed at all.

 ## Additional notes for Windows